Spin-Ruijsenaars, q-deformed Haldane-Shastry and Macdonald polynomials: Derivations

 In the second equality we reinterpret the sum on the first line as a double sum with one term for each box in the Young diagram of~$\lambda$, contributing $t^{(N-2\,i+1)/2}$ for each of the $\lambda_i$ boxes in row~$i$.
 In the second line we perform the sum per column instead to pass to the conjugate partition~$\lambda'$, with $\ell\bigl(\lambda'\bigr) = M$.
 In the final equality we summed a geometric progression.
 Combining this with $\delta \Lambda_N(\lambda) = |\lambda| = |\lambda'|$ we obtain

-Upon renaming $\mu_m \coloneqq \lambda'_{M-m+1}$ we arrive at Uglov's expression for $\varepsilon^\textsc{l}(\mu)$. \end{proof}
+Upon renaming $\mu_m \coloneqq \lambda'_{M-m+1}$ we arrive at Uglov's expression for $E^\textsc{l}(\mu)$. \end{proof}

 It remains to show which of the above possible eigenvalues actually occur.
-In \textsection\ref{s:diagonalisation} we will prove that the eigenspace $\mathcal{H}^\mu \neq (0)$ is nontrivial if $\mu \in \mathcal{M}_N$ is a motif by explicitly constructing the corresponding (\textit{l}-)highest weight vector.
-The result will be the wave functions from \textsection\ref{s:intro_hw_vectors}.
-We have not yet found a satisfactory way to verify that its energy is given by $\varepsilon^\textsc{l}(\mu)$ by direct computation, except in special cases; cf.~the remarks on p.\,\pageref{rmk:direct_verification}.
+In \textsection\ref{s:explicit_evrs} we will prove that the eigenspace $\mathcal{H}^\mu$ is nontrivial if $\mu \in \mathcal{M}_N$ is a motif by explicitly constructing the corresponding pseudo highest-weight vector.
+The result will be the wave functions from \textsection\ref{s:intro_explicit_evrs}.
+We have not yet found a satisfactory way to verify that its energy is given by $E^\textsc{l}(\mu)$ by direct computation, except in special cases; cf.~the remarks on p.\,\pageref{rmk:direct_verification}.